-For the purposes of this discussion, a "U.S. Holder" is a beneficial owner of a debt security that is, for United States federal income tax purposes:
+For the purposes of this discussion, a "U.S. holder" is a beneficial owner of a debt security that is, for United States federal income tax purposes:

-- (i) an individual who is a citizen or resident of the United States, - (ii) a corporation or other entity taxable as a corporation for United States federal income tax purposes, created in, or organized under the law of, the United States or any State or political subdivision thereof, - (iii) an estate the income of which is includible in gross income for United States federal income tax purposes regardless of its source, or - (iv) a trust, - (A) the administration of which is subject to the primary supervision of a United States court and which has one or more United States persons who have the authority to control all substantial decisions of the trust, or - (B) that has otherwise elected to be treated as a United States person.
+- (i) an individual who is a citizen or resident of the United States, - (ii) a corporation or other entity taxable as a corporation for United States federal income tax purposes, created in, or organized under the law of, the United States or any State or political subdivision thereof, - (iii) an estate the income of which is includible in gross income for United States federal income tax purposes regardless of its source, or - (iv) a trust, - (A) the administration of which is subject to the primary supervision of a United States court and which has one or more United States persons who have the authority to control all substantial decisions of the trust, or - (B) if the trust was in existence on August 20, 1996, and has elected to be treated as a United States person.